-Once a liability order is granted we can take further recovery action against you such as:
+Recovery action will be taken against you if we are granted a liability order.
+Once an order is granted we can take further recovery action against you such as:

 Please be aware that we will take action against those who wilfully withhold or avoid payment of Council Tax, the results of which can include the loss of your home.

-To avoid an Enforcement Agent visiting your property with the intention of removing your belongings for sale at auction, contact them directly to arrange a payment plan to clear your outstanding Council Tax.
+To avoid a visit to your property with the intention of removing your belongings for sale at auction, contact the agency directly to arrange a payment plan to clear your outstanding Council Tax.

-The amount deducted from your wages is a percentage of your daily / weekly / monthly wages and differs depending on the amount you earn.
+- The amount deducted from your wages is a percentage of your daily, weekly or monthly wages and will be different depending on the amount you earn.

-The percentages are set by Central Government and are detailed in the Deductions to be made under attachment of earning tables (PDF, 12KB).
+- The percentages are set by Central Government and are detailed in the Deductions to be made under attachments of earning order (external link)

-Further information is available in the Attachment of earnings guide for employers (PDF, 55KB)
+- Further information is available in the Attachment of Earnings guide for employers (PDF, 52KB)

-If you are in receipt of Income Support, Jobseeker's Allowance, Employment and Support Allowance, Universal Credit (not including housing costs) or Pension Credit, an Attachment of Benefit Order may be issued to the Department for Work and Pensions asking them to make deductions from your benefit to clear your outstanding Council Tax.
+An Attachment of Benefit Order may be issued to the Department for Work and Pensions asking them to make deductions from your benefit to clear your outstanding Council Tax, if you receive:

 If you owe Council Tax of £5,000 or more (or £750 in the case of a limited company), insolvency proceedings may be commenced against you in accordance with the Insolvency Act 1986 as amended.
 These proceedings may be either bankruptcy proceedings against an individual or winding up proceedings against a limited company.

-If you owe Council Tax of £1,000 or more and own a property, Haringey may apply to the County Court for a charging order.
-Once the order is granted Haringey will be able to enforce the sale of the property in order to clear your outstanding Council Tax.
+If you owe Council Tax of £1,000 or more and own a property, we may apply to the county court for a charging order.
+Once the order is granted we will be able to enforce the sale of the property in order to clear your outstanding Council Tax.

-If your Council Tax remains outstanding after Enforcement Agents have tried to recover the debt, Haringey may apply to the Magistrates' Court for a warrant committing you to prison.
-If the Court determines the outstanding debt is due to wilful refusal or culpable neglect, they may commit you to prison for a maximum of three months.
-The Court may decide to postpone the period of imprisonment on certain conditions, normally relating to payment of the debt over a period of time.
+If your Council Tax remains outstanding after enforcement agents have tried to recover the debt, we may apply to the Magistrates' Court for a warrant committing you to prison.
+If the court determines the outstanding debt is due to wilful refusal or culpable neglect, they may commit you to prison for a maximum of three months.
+The court may decide to postpone the period of imprisonment on certain conditions, normally relating to payment of your debt over a period of time.